GUIDELINE for Feline bartonellosis

 Clinical signs

-The role of Bartonella in causing clinical signs in cats after natural infection is even more unclear.
-Studies based on antibody detection are of limited value because antibody only proves exposure, but not necessarily active infection.
-Moreover, there is cross reactivity between different Bartonella species that may or may not cause clinical signs.
+Studies based on antibody detection have limited value because antibodies indicate exposure, not necessarily active infection.
+Moreover, there is cross-reactivity between different Bartonella species, which may or may not cause clinical signs.
 Because of the high percentage of infected healthy cats in endemic areas, an association between clinical signs and B. henselae infection is not easy to demonstrate.

-No difference in Bartonella antibody prevalence was found between healthy cats and cats affected by uveitis (Fontenelle et al., 2008), but some had reported evidence of Bartonella spp. exposure in cats with uveitis responsive to drugs considered effective against Bartonella (Lappin and Black, 1999; Ketring et al., 2004).
+No difference in Bartonella antibody prevalence was found between healthy cats and cats affected by uveitis (Fontenelle et al., 2008), but there have been some reports of Bartonella spp. exposure in cats with uveitis that were responsive to drugs considered effective against Bartonella (Lappin and Black, 1999; Ketring et al., 2004).
 No difference in Bartonella PCR prevalence was found in cats affected by anaemia compared to control cats (Ishak et al., 2007).
 Prevalence of anti-Bartonella antibodies was lower in cats with fever compared to afebrile controls, but the former had a higher blood DNA positivity approaching statistical significance (Lappin et al., 2009).
-Moreover, a unique, identical B. henselae genotype was cultured from blood of three kittens and it was recognised as the causative agent of their cyclic relapsing fever associated with anaemia and neutropenia by excluding other infections and clinical cure with azythromycin treatment (Breitschwerdt et al., 2015).
+Moreover, a unique, identical B. henselae genotype was cultured from blood of three kittens and it was recognised as the causative agent of their cyclic relapsing fever associated with anaemia and neutropenia by excluding other infections and observing a clinical cure with azythromycin treatment (Breitschwerdt et al., 2015).

 A study based on serology and culture did not find an association between Bartonella infection and chronic rhinosinusitis (Berryessa et al., 2008).
-There was also no association found between Bartonella infection and pancreatitis, because cats with normal fPLI values and cats with elevated fPLI values did not show any difference in Bartonella prevalence (Bayliss et al., 2009).
+Neither was any association found between Bartonella infection and pancreatitis, because cats with normal fPLI values and cats with elevated fPLI values did not show any difference in Bartonella prevalence (Bayliss et al., 2009).

-Since 1993, many Bartonella species have been associated with endocarditis in humans and dogs (Breitschwerdt et al., 1995; La Scola and Raoult, 1999; Mc Donald et al., 2004).
-Some research groups have looked for Bartonella in cats with endocarditis, an uncommon problem in cats.
+Since 1993, many Bartonella species have been associated with endocarditis in humans and dogs (Breitschwerdt et al., 1995; La Scola and Raoult, 1999; Mc Donald et al., 2004) and some research groups have looked for Bartonella in cats with endocarditis, which is uncommon in cats.
 Aortic and fatal mitral valve B. henselae-associated endocarditis was reported in two cats in the USA (Chomel et al., 2003, 2009).
-Also, B. henselae anterior mitral valve leaflet vegetative endocarditis associated with a grade III to IV systolic heart murmur and signs of aortic embolization (lethargy and weakness in the hind limbs, weak femoral pulses, pelvic pain, increased serum creatine kinase activity) was successfully treated in a cat (Perez et al., 2010), suggesting that Bartonella species may be a cause of blood culture-negative endocarditis, as previously suspected (Malik et al., 1999).
-Colella et al., (2023) reported B. henselae mitral valve endocarditis associated with multi-resistant Enterococcus faecalis bacteraemia in a cat with prolonged prednisone therapy to treat presumed infiltrative enteropathy.
+Also, B. henselae anterior mitral valve leaflet vegetative endocarditis associated with a grade III to IV systolic heart murmur and signs of aortic embolization (lethargy and weakness in the hind limbs, weak femoral pulses, pelvic pain, increased serum creatine kinase activity) was successfully treated in a cat (Perez et al., 2010), suggesting that Bartonella species might be a cause of blood culture-negative endocarditis, as previously suspected (Malik et al., 1999).
+Colella et al. (2023) reported B. henselae mitral valve endocarditis associated with multi-resistant Enterococcus faecalis bacteraemia in a cat with prolonged prednisone therapy to treat presumed infiltrative enteropathy.
+Pyogranulomatous myocarditis (Fig. 2) caused by B. henselae was diagnosed at post-mortem examination in two kittens from the same shelter that died acutely (Varanat et al., 2012).
+One of the two kittens had received corticosteroids one week before death to treat fever and diarrhoea and these signs resolved within 2 days (Varanat et al., 2012).
+Joseph et al. (2018) described a clinical case of congestive heart failure with acute onset in a 3-year-old cat from a household fostering stray cats.
+Echocardiography and electrocardiography respectively evidenced ventricular asymmetrical myocardial thickening with a diffusely mottled hypoechoic echotexture and a left bundle branch block.
+After a positive blood PCR test for B. henselae, azythromycin treatment was given for a month and a complete resolution of clinical, ultrasound and electrocardiographic abnormalities was documented (Joseph et al., 2018).

-In conclusion, most cats naturally infected by B. henselae do not show clinical signs, but some individuals may develop life-threatening cardiovascular diseases and possibly other pathologies associated with generalized lymphadenopathy.
-Moreover, other Bartonella species, for which cats are accidental hosts, may have pathogenic properties.
+In conclusion, most cats naturally infected by B. henselae do not show clinical signs, but some individuals can develop acute life-threatening cardiovascular diseases and possibly other chronic pathologies associated with generalised lymphadenopathy and pyogranulomatous inflammation in affected tissues.
+Moreover, other Bartonella species, for which cats are accidental hosts, can have pathogenic properties.

 Diagnosis

-Bartonella laboratory testing is required for feline blood donors, for pet cats belonging to immunosuppressed persons, or when a human Bartonella-related disease is diagnosed in a people that live with cats or have contact with cats.
+Apart from in cats suspected of bartonellosis, Bartonella laboratory testing is required in healthy cats to be used as feline blood donors, in pet cats belonging to immunosuppressed persons, or when a human Bartonella-related disease is diagnosed in a person that lives with cats or has contact with cats.

 Treatment

 After natural or experimental infection with B. henselae or B. clarridgeiae, healthy cats have been treated to eliminate bacteraemia (Greene et al., 1996; Regnery et al., 1996; Kordick et al., 1997), and many drugs have been evaluated: doxycycline, amoxicillin, amoxicillin-clavulanate, enrofloxacin, erythromycin, rifampin.
 Based on these results, clearance of bacteraemia cannot be guaranteed and, in the case of treatment failure, there is the risk of inducing antimicrobial resistance.
-Treatment of healthy carriers therefore cannot be considered an effective measure for eliminating the zoonotic risk; it is sometimes requested, in human cases of CSD or other Bartonella-related disease in a family member.
+Treatment of healthy carriers therefore cannot be considered an effective measure for eliminating the zoonotic risk; apart from in cats living with immunosuppressed people, it is sometimes requested in human cases of CSD or other Bartonella-related disease in a family member.

 Prevention